Preston-Porpoise-Python/Preston-Porpoise-Python/README.md

 - 👋 Hi, I’m @Preston-Porpoise-Python
 - 👀 I’m interested in 3D modeling and machine learning
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any animal germane 3D modeling
+- 💞️ I’m looking to collaborate on any animal germane 3D modeling and AI
 - 📫 How to reach me email:prestonhchang@tamu.edu

 <!---